selloa/practice-mate/README.md

-# rueben
+# practice-mate

 a practice session companion for musicians. helps you structure and track your practice time with customizable exercises.

 ## what it does

-rueben is a web app built with elm that helps musicians organize their practice sessions. it's designed to be simple, distraction-free, and focused on what matters: getting better at your instrument.
+practice-mate is a web app built with elm that helps musicians organize their practice sessions. it's designed to be simple, distraction-free, and focused on what matters: getting better at your instrument.

 ### core features